 Following on from Cost of the School Day (Glasgow) research, training and resource development, Cost of the School Day in Dundee was a key recommendation of the 2016 Dundee Fairness Commission.
 It was decided to launch a citywide approach to "identify and remove key cost barriers so that all children and young people from low income households can fully engage in their education."

-"Nearly a quarter of all children in Scotland (24%) are living in relative poverty" (1.
-Poverty and income inequality in Scotland: 2014-2017).
-Scottish Government projections (2.
-Tackling child poverty delivery plan: forecasting child poverty in Scotland) suggest that, without significant action to reduce child poverty, levels could rise to 38% of all children by 2030/31.
+The Scottish Government publication: Poverty and income inequality in Scotland: 2014-2017 states "Nearly a quarter of all children in Scotland (24%) are living in relative poverty".
+In addition, projections outlined in the Scottish Government publication: Tackling child poverty delivery plan: forecasting child poverty in Scotland suggest that, without significant action to reduce child poverty, levels could rise to 38% of all children by 2030/31.
 With child poverty rates high and forecast to rise further in coming years, child poverty is an issue for every school in Scotland.

 Poverty can limit what children and young people do and take part in at school.
 From uniform, travel and trips to resources, lunch, fun events and wider achievement activities, a range of costs exist throughout the school day - being unable to meet them can affect children's participation, their learning and their wellbeing.